MicrosoftDocs/azure-stack-docs/azure-stack/user/vm-move-vm-generalized.md

 #### [Windows VM](#tab/port-win)

 Follow the steps in [Prepare a Windows VHD or VHDX to upload to Azure](/azure/virtual-machines/windows/prepare-for-upload-vhd-image) to correctly generalize your VHD prior to uploading.
+You must use a VHD for Azure Stack Hub.

 #### [Linux VM](#tab/port-linux)